 A radiologist is a physician who specializes in using medical imaging techniques, such as X-ray and magnetic resonance imaging (MRI), to diagnose and treat diseases or injuries.
-Education is extensive and includes completion of a bachelor's degree, medical school and a residency.
+Education is extensive and includes completion of a bachelor's degree program, medical school, and a residency.
 Medical licensure is required.
 A fellowship in a specialized field as well as certification is optional.

 The road continues with four years of medical school to become a physician.
 Medical school consists of two years of classroom education in the sciences, such as anatomy, pathology, pharmacology and biochemistry, followed by two years of clinical rotations in different areas of medicine, such as pediatrics, psychiatry, surgery and internal medicine.

 After graduating from medical school, an aspiring radiologist must complete four years of a radiology residency, which is a combination of specialty medical education and paid on-the-job training.
 Residents complete clinical rotations in different subspecialties of radiology, attend lectures, and conduct research.
 Some radiologists then go on to complete additional training so they can further specialize.
 For example, interventional radiology, which requires doctors to use catheters, wires and other probes during certain imaging procedures, involves 1-2 years of fellowship training following completion of a residency.

 In addition, the continuing emergence of new technologies requires extra training so that equipment can be used safely and accurately.
 It's common for even advanced radiologists with many years of practice to take part in specialized training programs.